ravishetyePersonal/modeldb/client/README.md

 This subdirectory contains all the source code for the package.

 ### `verta/tests/`
-This subdirectory contains unit and integrartion test scripts.
+This subdirectory contains unit and integration test scripts.

 ### `verta/docs/`
 This subdirectory contains documentation source files for hosting on ReadTheDocs.